Is Aircall the best VoIP phone solution for your business? 🤔

 2. RingCentral: The best platform offering desk phone rentals

-RingCentral is designed for enterprise users and contact centers.
 Although it offers a spectrum of features, it comes with a higher price tag than other alternatives, such as OpenPhone.
-As a result, businesses with small support teams will likely find the costs and features of RingCentral overwhelming and costly.
+As a result, businesses with small support teams will likely find RingCentral’s costs and features overwhelming and costly.

-It’s worth noting RingCentral charges you for each text message you send, which can eat up your budget quickly.
 RingCentral also separates calls and texts into different folders, making it more difficult to piece together and follow up on conversations.
 This might throw a wrench in your team’s productivity.
+Plus, the only way to schedule text messages is to use a third-party app, which means RingCentral might not offer the basic features you need on its own.

 While RingCentral offers features like voicemail to text, team document sharing, and toll-free numbers, consider whether the value is worth the cost.
 RingCentral’s base plan is pretty bare-bones compared to its competitors.
 For the most critical features like call recordings and integrations, growing teams would have to upgrade fairly often.